KateFiodarava/CIS206-Katsiaryna-Fiodarava/Assignment5/TestPlan.md

 the program handles various scenarios correctly.

 Testing Platform
-We will use unittest as the testing platform. unittest is a built-in Python module that provides a structured way to create and run test cases.
+I will use VS Code as the testing platform.
+VS Code also provides great debugging tools, so if I need to debug a specific test, you can use breakpoints and step through the code.
 It allows automated testing, simplifying the verification of functionality and quickly detecting problems.

 Test cases